wittyCode/ts-orm-benchmark/README.md

 - The number of ordered parts is the number of orders multiplied with a factor between 1 and 10
 - The number of bills is equal to the number of orders
 - The number of marketing campaigns is the number of customers divided by 100
+- The number of customers per marketing campaigns is between 1 and 10

 Comparison is done by marking the performance of each database operation and calculating the average, median and 90%-percentile to get meaningful numbers for repeated operations, e.g. chunk inserts/updates